Arvind Venkat: Tenure

-Upon taking office, Venkat became the first state representative of Indian-American descent in state history, as well as the first licensed physician in the state legislature in 60 years.
+Upon taking office, Venkat became the first state representative of Indian-American descent in state history, as well as the first licensed physician in the General Assembly in 60 years.

+In 2025, Venkat co-sponsored a bill that would mandate health insurers cover vaccines approved by the Pennsylvania Department of Health.
+The move came after the CDC began reversing vaccine recommendations at the behest of U.S. Health Secretary Robert F. Kennedy Jr..

 Personal life

 Venkat resides in McCandless, Pennsylvania with his wife Veena and their three children.